What is a Competent Persons Scheme (CPS)?

 Deposit Protection

-It is a requirement of Certass that an insurance-backed guarantee is available protect you in the event that your supplier/installer ceases trading.
+It is a requirement of Certass that an insurance-backed guarantee is available to protect you in the event that your supplier/installer ceases trading.
 This may include deposit protection.
-This is in addition from the deposit protection offered by Katrup, Internorm and Solarlux.
+This is in addition from the deposit protection offered by our suppliers Kastrup, Internorm and Solarlux.
 Our insurance-backed guarantees are provided by QANW.

 Consumer Code